 If you are doing it wrong, you are doing it right!

-Lori Vail, Instructor, Humanities Department
+Lori Vail, Assistant Professor, Humanities Department

 Lori Vail will talk with students about the "real-life" and academic importance of asking lots of questions, making lots of mistakes, and gathering and using information effectively.
 Included in this presentation will be the story of her success at failing out of college and what the ensuing years taught her about pursuing education.
 Lori will emphasize how important it is to be wrong (a lot!).

 Letting Go While Holding On.
 A Quick Guide For Families.